A recent new series created for my solo show at the Art Museum of Greater Lafayette in fall, 2018.

 Sweet Corn Goddess Totem

-My newest Goddess totem created recently with a gift of wire spools and the husks from this summer’s sweet corn we enjoyed.
+Sweet Corn Goddess Totem was inspired by and then created from a gift of wire spools and the husks from summer sweet corn we enjoyed.

-She will be featured in my solo show “Legacies” at the Art Museum of Greater Lafayette, September 21 - November 25, 2018.
+She was featured in my solo show “Legacies” at the Art Museum of Greater Lafayette, September 21 - November 25, 2018 and also in “Goddesses, Totems & Other Investigations” held at TAF in fall 2019.

 Farm Goddess Totem is assembled from salvaged objects from the forgotten corners of the family farm, lashed together with waxed linen cord.
 Coiled and woven corn husks with wild turkey feathers gathered on my farm create her persona.
 She is conceptually "elevated" with a thin brushing of gold gilder's paste and sits on bed of sand.
 This Farm Goddess honors small family farms from earlier times that were self sustaining and bemoans their contemporary industrial replacements...